Forearm Brace

 • Deep wrist bending while the forearm is loaded is reduced, which helps protect any strained muscles and tendons in the region.

-• The firm compression supports the soft tissues and can help any lingering swelling settle, giving a more secure feeling when you start to move again.
+• The firm compression supports the soft tissues and can help lingering swelling settle, giving a steadier feeling when you start to move again.

 That means you can begin to use the arm for lighter tasks – washing, dressing, preparing food, carrying smaller items – without repeatedly overstretching the injured fibres.
 It also allows you to start early rehabilitation exercises, such as gentle rotation and strengthening, within a controlled range.